 Credit Hours: 1.5 Type of Credit: 1 Lecture/0.5 Lab Clock Hours: 30 Hrs.
-Prerequisite: CM 503.2 Co-requisite: N/A

 Orthopedic Assessment I will introduce the examination, evaluation, and treatment of orthopedic disorders, as seen in Western Medicine, in conjunction with theory and diagnostic evaluation of musculoskeletal conditions.